ayonadee/prizegenerator/README.md

 One for when the service is feeling generous (bigger rewards) One for when the service is not feeling generous (smaller rewards)'

-User Journey:
+**User Journey:**

-A page is loaded and an Account Number is generated, it is “ABC123456”.
+A page is loaded and an Account Number is generated, for example let's say it generates “ABC123456”.

 Because the first letter of the Account Number is “A” the user has a 25% chance to win £100 and a 75% chance to win £50, this is described in